cannon-zz/backer/README.md

 #### Stable 3.x Versions

 These images are for NTSC video.
 Most televisions can't display some number of the top and bottom lines of video so they won't actually be visible on your set.
-These pictures were obtained by piping the output of bkrencode into a program I've written for analyzing tape data streams and then doing a screen capture with the [GIMP](http://www.gimp.org).

 This first image is of a data sector (one video field) and it's not too helpful unless you know what you're looking at.
 The same output can be generated on your television by typing